What to expect

 Day Five: Explore the hilltop medieval town of Marvão

 Today we discover the small, hilltop medieval town of Marvão, surrounded by walls and with a majestic castle that defended the population from the Spanish back in medieval times.
 From here we can admire spectacular views and then walk along a medieval narrow road flanked by ancient stone walls.
 The town is perched on a great granite escarpment within the São Mamede Mountains.
-It stands out for its imposing Castle and it’s Neolithic and Roman remains such as the Roman road, the ruins, the Roman Bridge including the Village of Ammaia.
+It stands out for its imposing Castle and its Neolithic and Roman remains such as the Roman road, the ruins, the Roman Bridge including the Village of Ammaia.

-- Walking Distance: 9km /5.8miles
+- Walking Distance: Approximately 5.8 miles

-- Descent-407m Highest point: 842m
+- Highest point: Approximately 2760 feet

 Day Six: Delve into nature in the Ribeira de Nisa